jpmorganchase/python-training/README.md

 ## Overview
 This course is designed to be an introduction to numerical computing and data visualization in Python.
 It is not designed to be a complete course in Computer Science or programming, but rather a motivational demonstration of how relatively complex topics can be accessible even to those without formal progamming backgrounds.

 This training is designed to be conducted in-person, led by J.P.
 Morgan technologists and traders.
-For interested institutional clients, please reach out [via email](mailto:open_source@jpmorgan.com)
+For interested institutional clients, please reach out to your J.P.
+Morgan relationships.

 [![](https://img.shields.io/badge/Launch-Cloud%20Instance-brightgreen?style=for-the-badge)](http://mybinder.org/v2/gh/jpmorganchase/python-training/main?urlpath=lab)